fulcrologic/fulcro/docs/evaluation.md

 it easy to get started?"
 Those concerns rarely affect your long-term success.
 Look more deeply.
-Try writing a simple full-stack application in each (or at least look for a full-stack example.
+Try writing a simple full-stack application in each (or at least look for a full-stack example).
+Many things that are easy to get started with devolve into code with constructs that are fragile, difficult to reason about, and are hard to navigate (such as chains of asynchrony that can be defined by delarations in any file).

-Fulcro brings some great things to the table, but it also has some costs.
-When we first decided to develop Fulcro, there were a number of criteria that were important to us, and some we didn't really care about.

 One thing that has been really helpful in evaluating tech is a spreadsheet listing out the various properties that are important.
 Assign each